 The SUMCO Group supplies silicon wafers to major semiconductor manufacturers and other entities worldwide.
-It also has manufacturing and sales bases in North America, Europe, and Asia, as well as in Japan.
-As a result, in addition to being susceptible to exchange-rate risks, the Group's manufacturing and sales activities may be affected by changes in the economic and political developments, laws and regulations, taxation, currency conversion restrictions, and other conditions of the countries and regions in which the Group operates.
-Other factors that may affect its activities include wars and local conflicts, acts of terrorism or natural disasters, epidemics, different social and labor practices, and underdeveloped social infrastructure in those countries and regions.
+It also has manufacturing and sales bases in North America, Europe, and Asia, in addition to Japan.
+Accordingly, the Group's manufacturing and sales activities may be affected by changes in the economic and political situations, laws and regulations, taxation, currency conversion restrictions, and other conditions of the countries and regions in which the Group operates.
+Other factors that may affect its activities include wars and local conflicts, acts of terrorism or natural disasters, epidemics, differences in social and labor practices, and underdeveloped social infrastructure in those countries and regions.

-The SUMCO Group operations, in particular its manufacturing bases, are subject to environmental laws and regulations in Japan and abroad that govern such matters as energy consumption, atmospheric emissions and effluents, the use and storage of harmful chemical substances, the disposal of industrial wastes, and investigation of soil and groundwater pollution and removal of their contaminants.
+The SUMCO Group operations, in particular at its manufacturing sites, are subject to environmental laws and regulations in Japan and abroad governing such matters as energy consumption, gas emissions and wastewater discharges, the use and storage of harmful chemical substances, the disposal of industrial wastes, and testing of soil and groundwater pollution and removal of their contaminants.
 Pursuant to these laws and regulations, the Group may be held legally responsible for certain expenses and damages or may be required to take other actions.
-Furthermore, in recent years, there has been a general tendency toward the tightening of environmental laws and regulations.
-Looking ahead, the Group may become subject to new environmental laws and regulations in Japan and other countries.
-In such cases, the Group could incur additional expenses for complying with these laws and regulations.
-Any of these events may affect the Group's business development, business results, or performance.
+The trend in recent years, moreover, has been toward further tightening of environmental and other regulations.
+It cannot be denied that in the future, the Group may become subject to new environmental laws and regulations in Japan and other countries.
+In such cases, the Group could incur additional expenses for complying with these laws and regulations, affecting the Group's business development or performance.

-In the event of natural disasters, such as typhoons, rainstorms, earthquakes, tsunamis, and volcanic activities, as well as of accidents, fires, acts of terrorism, and other contingencies and crises, the SUMCO Group manufacturing bases may face unexpected problems, including shutdown of operations, damaged equipment, and limited access to water and electricity.
-In that event, the Group's business development, business results, or performance may be affected.
+In the event of natural disasters, such as typhoons, torrential rain, earthquakes, tsunamis and volcanic activities, or of accidents, fires, or acts of terrorism, the SUMCO Group manufacturing sites may encounter unexpected problems such as shutdown of operations, damage to equipment, and limited access to water and electricity, affecting the Group's business development and performance.

 When considering the acquisition of another company, the SUMCO Group endeavors to minimize risks by performing due diligence concerning the financial conditions and other aspects of the Company under consideration.
-However, in the event of drastic changes in the business environment and other unexpected situations, such acquisitions may affect the Group's business development, business results, or performance.
+However, in the event of drastic changes in the business environment or other unexpected situations, such acquisitions may affect the Group's business development and performance.

-The following events resulting from changes in the business environment and other developments may affect the SUMCO Group's business results, financial position, or performance:
+The following events resulting from changes in the business environment and other developments may affect the SUMCO Group's performance or financial condition:

-- 1.Major changes in the business environment necessitating business or organizational restructuring or other actions;
+- a.Major changes in the business environment necessitating business or organizational restructuring, or other actions;

-- 2.With regard to retirement benefit obligations, a decline in the market value of SUMCO's pension assets, a decline in return on investment, or significant changes in the actuarial assumptions used in the calculation of retirement benefit obligations;
+- b.With regard to retirement benefit obligations, a decline in the market value of SUMCO's pension assets, a decline in return on investment, or significant changes in the actuarial assumptions used in calculating retirement benefit obligations;

-- 3.Deterioration in earnings or significant changes in projections of future earnings caused by changes in the economic environment or other developments, which necessitate that certain accounting measures be taken;
+- c.Deterioration in earnings or significant changes in projection future earnings caused by changes in the economic environment or other developments, which necessitate that certain accounting measures be taken;

-- 4.Inability to recruit the human resources needed for the operations of the SUMCO Group;
+- d.Inability to recruit the human resources needed for the operations of the SUMCO Group;

-- 5.Lawsuits and other legal actions brought against the SUMCO Group for product failure and other reasons;
+- e.Lawsuits or other legal actions brought against the SUMCO Group for product problems or other reason;

-- 6.Failure of internal governance to function properly.
+- f.Failure of internal controls to function effectively.